mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 * `Yes` - The update is a full update, which completely replaces the currently installed artifact

+**[Unimplemented]**, `No` is simply assumed always.

 The information from `PerformsFullUpdate` is used to report to the Mender server what kinds of updates are, and have been, installed on a device.
-When doing partial updates, the history of updates can matter, whereas with full updates, usually only the last update is important.
+When doing partial updates, the history of updates can be important, whereas with full updates, usually only the last update is important.

 ### Regular states

 #### `Download` state

-Executes while the Artifact is still being streamed, and allows grabbing the file streams directly while they are downloading, instead of storing them first.
+This state executes while the Artifact is still being streamed, and allows grabbing the file streams directly while they are downloading, instead of storing them first.
 See `streams` under File API below.

 **Important:** An update module must not install the update in the final location during the `Download` state, because checksums are not verified until after the streaming stage is over.
-If it must be streamed to the final location (such as for example a partition), it should be stored in an inactive state, so that it is not accidentally used, and then be activated in the `ArtifactInstall` stage.
-Failure to do so can mean that the update module will be vulnerable to security attacks.
+If it must be streamed to the final location (such as for example a partition), it should be stored in an inactive state, so that it is not accidentally used, and then it should be activated in the `ArtifactInstall` stage.
+Failure to do so can lead to the update module being vulnerable to security attacks.

 #### `ArtifactInstall` state